 Earthy grit.
 Rootsy and soft.
 A distinct voice.
 At its core, Ashley Riley’s music is best described as sophisticated indie/Americana.
 There’s a dreamy quality to the songs, yet lyrically they capture the essence of the more honest moments of our days: those seemingly ordinary moments that suddenly take your breath away or make you weak in the knees, those moments that prove to us that oftentimes the most extraordinary moments are found in our everyday lives.
-Riley's 7-song EP, Can’t Let You Go, due out March 3, 2017, takes this sentiment to heart – there is something there that we will all relate to.
+Riley has been slowly chipping away at her upcoming album, taking a slightly different approach.

 After her EP release in 2017 half of her band moved away and Ashley went back to her acoustic songwriting roots.
 Riley says, "I went back into my own little shell of singer songwriter-ness, and started enjoying that space again.
 After awhile I wanted to capture some of the songs and felt like I had an opportunity to be a blank slate again.."
 Ashley reached out to James Treichler at Wave Upon Wave and headed into the studio in early 2019.
 Since then she's been working with James and dialing in the sound for the upcoming album, expected early 2021.
 "It's been an interesting process, really digging in and choosing the palette for each song.
 I didn't realize how heavily I relied on different players in my previous band to help pull out the sound, and it's been really fun to step into that role more fully myself."

 Riley has been a staple in the music scene of her hometown Long Creek, IL, where she got her start hosting open mics in the Decatur area around 2008, helping to revitalize and nurture the underground singer-songwriter scene in town.
 After starting as an acoustic-based songwriter on her first record, Riley realized by her second album that her songs begged for a band, and her subsequent albums got the full-band treatment to glowing reviews.